 A Stereotype-Free Guide to Managing Multiple Generations in the Workplace

 The truth is that all generations have a huge amount to offer one other and their companies.
-The key to managing multiple generations is avoiding stereotypes while understanding what matters to each cohort of workers—this knowledge will help managers and leaders support each group and encourage intergenerational collaboration.
+The key to managing multiple generations in the workplace is avoiding stereotypes while understanding what matters to each cohort of workers—this knowledge will help managers and leaders support each group and encourage intergenerational collaboration.

 The Generations at Work

 An unprecedented five generations are currently working together (as recently as 1994, there were only three).
 As of 2018, the most recent year for which data is available, the generations in the workforce according to Pew Research were:

 - Silent/greatest generation (born in 1945 or earlier): 2%